its-singhabhinav/Layout-Design-of-a-CMOS-Inverter--/README.md

 # Layout Design of a CMOS Inverter
 ## It consists of the simulation of a CMOS inverter and its layout design.
+It might be helpful for one who wants to start with Cadence Virtuoso suite.

 <p align="justify"> &emsp; Cadence Virtuoso suite is used to design and simulate the CMOS Inverter.
 The CMOS inverter has one pmos and one nmos; its gate terminals are connected to each other; source of the pmos is connected to vdd and source of the nmos is connected to ground; both the drains are connected to each other and the output is taken at this terminal.
 The diagramatic representation of the CMOS Inverter is shown in Fig. 1.</p>

 <p align="center">